 This site is run by people with journalistic pedigree.
 We are not amateurs playing at journalism, disrespecting the trade.
 We’ve been there and we’ve done it.

-We have great contacts in the UK and around the world, we know many of the main players and actors in the Ummah.
-However, given that serious journalists require serious money (and we don’t have any as yet!), we also hope that a new generation of young, budding journalists and activists will find a home here.
+We have great contacts in the UK and around the world; we know many of the main players and actors in the Ummah.
+However, given that serious journalism require serious money, we also hope that a new generation of young, budding journalists and activists will find a home here.